bictorv/chaosnet-bridge/NCP.md

 The NCP implements the "transport layer" of Chaosnet, and lets a regular user program easily make use of the Chaosnet routing and infrastructure built by the rest of cbridge.

+You can also use it to make your "unix-like" host a Chaosnet node, by using and adding applications connected to the Chaosnet, such as file transfer, interactive terminal sessions, etc.

 # Configuration

 `ncp ` [ `enabled` no/yes ] [ `debug` off/on ] [ `trace` off/on ]  ...